shockwaveHe/Kelvin-wake-simulation-for-USV/readme.md

 ```
 shipCourse::expand()
 ```
+Every ship position is in the frame of your generated surface gird.
 4. Output wake data to surface grid using
 ```
 shipCourse::outputDataToGrid(surfaceGrid)
 ```
+Every point (x,y) is in the frame of your generated surface gird.
 5. Store wake data to .csv file
 ```
 surfaceGrid::outputData(filename)